-- 9.1 All opportunities for community grant funding from Monmouth Town Council will be openly advertised using a minimum of: - Notice of the opportunity on the Monmouth Town Council website. - Through the usual Council communications channels including the local press and social media pages. - 9.2 Information provided to grant applicants will include: - the amount of money that is available in total; - clear information on the purposes for which funding is - offered; clear information on eligibility criteria; - details of the full assessment criteria against which applications willbe judged; - a full list of conditions that will apply to the grant; - the deadline by which applications must be submitted; and - the date by which applicants will be informed of the outcome of their application.
+- 9.1 All opportunities for community grant funding from Monmouth Town Council will be openly advertised using a minimum of: - Notice of the opportunity on the News and Events page of the Monmouth Town Council website. - Through the usual Council communications channels including the local press and social media pages. - 9.2 Information provided to grant applicants will include: - the amount of money that is available in total; - clear information on the purposes for which funding is - offered; clear information on eligibility criteria; - details of the full assessment criteria against which applications willbe judged; - a full list of conditions that will apply to the grant; - the deadline by which applications must be submitted; and - the date by which applicants will be informed of the outcome of theirapplication.